+7 The following students are exempt from UNIV 1000: "Bridge" students, transfer students with more than 24 earned credit hours and GPAs above 2.20, students seeking a second degree, transient, dual enrollment, unclassified, or graduate students.

+II.
+Departmental Liberal Education Requirements Semester Hours Communication (COMM 1010 or COMM 2212) 1 3 Foreign Language (8 hours in one foreign language or research

-Auburn University at Montgomery 2 The courses that will meet this requirement are ENGL 2530, ENGL 2540, ENGL 2570, ENGL 2580, ENGL 2600 and ENGL 2610.
-3 The course must be in art history or appreciation, music appreciation, or theatre appreciation and selected from the following: VISU 1000, VISU 2030, VISU 2040, MUSI 2110, THEA 2040.
+2 The courses that will meet this requirement are ENGL 2530, ENGL 2540, ENGL 2570, ENGL 2580, ENGL 2600 and ENGL 2610.

+3 The course must be selected from the following: VISU 1000, VISU 2030, VISU 2040, VISU 2060, MUSI 2110, THEA 2040.

 4 Both courses must include laboratory experiences.
 One must be in the physical sciences and one in the biological sciences.
+Students in Speech Pathology and Audiology Option cannot use BIOL 1000 or BIOL 1001 to meet this requirement.

 5 Students may need to complete placement testing before registering for mathematics courses.

-6 Students must select two courses from the following: ANTH 2110, GEOG 2050, GEOG 2150, HIST 2010, HIST 2020, POLS 2020, PSYC 2110, SOCI 2000, and SOCI 2010.
-II.
-Departmental Liberal Education RequirementsSemester HoursCommunication (COMM 1010 or COMM 2212)13 Foreign Language/Options (8 hours in one foreign language or research methodology, selected in consultation with advisor; foreign language required for communication and theatre emphases) Computer Literacy 2
+6 Students must select two courses from the following: ANTH 2110, GEOG 2050, GEOG 2150, ECON 2010, ECON 2020, POLS 2020, PSYC 2110, SOCI 2000, and SOCI 2010.

-Total Hours 113-174

-1COMM 2212 required for Communication 2Options 2 and 3 3Obtion 1 4Options 2 and 3

-III.
-Major Requirements

-Option 1: Communication Major with an Emphasis in Speech-Language Pathology and Audiology
+methodology, selected in consultation with advisor; forei required for communication and theatre options) 8 3 1 COMM 2212 required for Communication option.
+COMM 10 Speech Pathology and Audiology option and for Theatre option.
+010 required for III.
+Minor Requirements (required for Options 2 [Communication] and 3 [Theatre], below) Total Minimum Hours Semester Hours IV.
+Electives.
+9 V. Major Requirements Option 1: B.A. in Communication Emphasis in Speech-Language Pathology and Audiolog y